 As you collect data and pore over examples, determine what kind of blog you want to create.
 How is your blog going to be different than everything else that’s out there?

-If you’ve spent enough time researching your niche, you’ll know what kind of blog names are already being used.
+If you’ve spent enough time researching your blog niche, you’ll know what kind of blog names are already being used.

-You want a blog name that’s unique.
+You want to brainstorm a blog name idea that’s unique.

 If your blog name is almost identical to thirty-five other blogs, there’s a good chance readers will overlook yours.